 Our investigation reveals how Olivier Beziade was hit by a Defence ball launcher (LBD40) shot in the head, despite the fact that he was posing no threat.
 But also from an authorized stinger grenade throw.
 It shows how the french police use dangerous weapons, without respecting the principles of « necessity and proportionality », as it is legally required from them.

-Role: open source / spatial research, video editing, motion graphics, 3D Journalist, co-director: A. Balluffier Footage: R. Roussel, S. Roy, F. Enero Executive producers, story editors: O. Clairouin, D. Walther Additional motion graphics: M. Bretonnier, L. Kessler, O. Escher Acknowledgements: S. Lehmann, A. Lopez, C. Mayer, U. Amez, N. Chapuis, S. Triki, A. Dayhot, E. Costard, Françoise, Quentin et Lucie, Karim, William
+Role: open source research, video editing, motion design, 3D modelling Journalist, co-producer: A. Balluffier Footage: R. Roussel, S. Roy, F. Enero Executive producers, story editors: O. Clairouin, D. Walther Additional motion graphics: M. Bretonnier, L. Kessler, O. Escher Acknowledgements: S. Lehmann, A. Lopez, C. Mayer, U. Amez, N. Chapuis, S. Triki, A. Dayhot, E. Costard, Françoise, Quentin et Lucie, Karim, William